 114 - Chemistry of Art Objects/MediaSelected fundamentals of chemistry relevant to the creation, conservation, and preservation of art objects.
 Survey of pigments, dyes, paints, ceramics, glassy and metallic media, paper, lithography, engraving, and fresco.
 Other topics will include conservation, the museum environment, scientific examination of art, forgery detection by scientific means, and safety in the studio.
 Includes labs.

 115 - Introduction to ChemistryA one-semester introduction to chemistry relevant to biology and environmental science.
 Students learn how understanding chemical concepts and chemical reactions is important to biology and environmental science.
 Includes labs.
 Prepares students for taking Organic Survey.
 Prerequisite: Success in this course depends upon students having completed a high school second-year algebra course and a high school geometry course with a grade of C or above.

 131 - Fundamentals of Chemistry IFirst of a three-course introductory sequence in chemistry.
 Develops problem-solving and research skills.
 Includes atomic structure, stoichiometry, bonding, gases, liquids, and solids.
 Includes labs.
 Students should consider taking MATH 181 concurrently.
-Prerequisites: Score of 3 on Math Placement Exam or equivalent (including being excused from test or passing course such as Math 110).
+Prerequisite: Score of 3 on former Math Placement Exam or equivalent (including being excused from test or passing course such as Math 110).
 Success in this course depends upon students having completed a high school second-year algebra course and a high school geometry course with a grade of C or above.

 132 - Fundamentals of Chemistry IISecond part of the introductory chemistry sequence.
 Introduction to physical chemistry including solutions, kinetics, equilibrium concepts, acid-base chemistry, thermodynamics, and electrochemistry.
 Includes labs.
 Prerequisite: CHEM 131.

 133 - Fundamentals of Chemistry IIIThird part of the introductory chemistry sequence.
 Topics covered include nuclear, organic, and descriptive chemistry of metals and non-metals.
 Introduces laboratory methods of quantitative analysis and instrumentation.
 Topics include titrimetric and gravimetric methods of analysis, statistical treatment of data, error propagation and analysis, and instrumental techniques of chromatography and spectroscopy.
 Includes labs.
 Students should consider taking MATH 182 concurrently.
-Prerequisites: CHEM 131 and CHEM 132.
+Prerequisite: CHEM 131 and CHEM 132.

 201 - Environmental TestingApplication of chemistry to field analysis of contaminants in the environment.
 Focuses on writing a site assessment manual for testing of air, water, and soil.
 Includes labs.
 Prerequisite: high school chemistry or equivalent.